 The paper is organized as follows.
-Section~\ref{sec:scale} introduces the role of spatial scale on spatial confounding.
-Section~\ref{sec:spatial_plus} reviews the spatial+ method of \citet{dupont2022spatial+}.
-Section~\ref{sec:bayes_tps} introduces the Bayesian spatial+ model, presenting our main contributions: novel joint priors for smoothness parameters that eliminate the need for user-specified frequency caps and prevent frequency leakage and a novel cutting feedback mechanism designed for this particular model.
-The extension to multiple covariates.
+Section~\ref{sec:sp2} reviews the spatial+ method of \citet{dupont2022spatial+}.
+Section~\ref{sec:bsp2} introduces the Bayesian spatial+ model, presenting our main contributions: novel joint priors for smoothness parameters that eliminate the need for user-specified frequency caps and prevent frequency leakage and a novel cutting feedback mechanism designed for this particular model.
+The extension to multiple covariates is also discussed.
 Section~\ref{sec:ss} evaluates the model's performance in two simulation studies, demonstrating substantial improvements in bias reduction and coverage over existing methods.
 Finally, Section~\ref{sec:application} presents applications to meteorological and forestry data that validate our approach in real-world settings, before we conclude in Section~\ref{sec:conclusion}.